-Set out below are six simple steps to producing a professional, and cost-effective first video.
-We summarize the steps in an infographic, then delve into how-to details with links to resources in the remaining body of the blog.
+Set out below are six simple steps to producing a professional and cost-effective first video.

-(Important Disclaimer: we have listed suppliers of software and services related to video production based on our own use and experience over the past decade.
+(Important Disclaimer: we have listed suppliers of software and services related to video production based on our use and experience over the past decade.
 Digital video is a fast-moving technological discipline.
-Mention in this blog does not imply that these vendors are the "best" in any particular field nor is our mention of any software or service a formal endorsement on our part as to the quality of the software or service.
+Mention in this blog does not imply that these vendors are the "best" in any particular field.
+Nor is our mention of any software or service a formal endorsement.
+We make no guarantees as to the quality of the software or service.
 We urge you to shop and experiment for yourself!)

 1) Find Your Organization’s Story.
 Every company or nonprofit has a story about a product, a service, a cause, or an event that its people use to explain what they do and how they do it.
-These stories can vary: it could be an amusing anecdote about the organization’s founding; a client success story that shows how your organization fulfills a market or social need; it could be a trend that your organization helps to address; or it can be a show-and-tell presentation that a senior executive gives to introduce the organization to outsiders.
+These stories can vary.
+It could be an amusing anecdote about the organization’s founding.
+Maybe it's a client success story that shows how your organization fulfills a market or social need.
+It could be a trend that your organization helps to address.
+Or, it can be a show-and-tell presentation that a senior executive gives to introduce the organization to outsiders.
 Whatever that story may be, it is typically the best place to start when planning a successful first video.